 Find An Oregon Elopement Officiant

 When it comes to the ceremony you must have an officiant who is legally ordained.
-Some couples choose to hire an officiant (recommendations below) and some have a friend or family member obtain a license online.
+Some couples choose to hire an officiant (recommendations below) or some couples have a friend or family member obtain an officiant license online.

 You must have at least two witnesses to elope in Oregon (I can be one of them, and I have been many times!)
 I’ve even had couples ask two passing hikers to witness their ceremony and sign the marriage certificate.

-Oregon is one of the best places to elope in the US and let me tell you why.
+Oregon is one of the best places to elope in the world.
 We’ve got it all from forests to deserts to mountains to the city streets.
-Choosing just one spot can be tough but I’ve done the heavy lifting to make your decision easy.
+Choosing just one location can be tough.
+I’ve done the heavy lifting and I’ve highlighted the top places to elope in Oregon to make your decision easier.

 The city of Portland itself is quickly becoming a destination for travellers from all over the world.
 Eloping in Portland has become extremely popular due to its close proximity to nature, it’s gorgeous public spaces, and the rapidly emerging food and drink scene.
 Many visiting couples I photograph in Portland have plans to spend a few days exploring the city and a few days road tripping along the Oregon Coast.
 Locals and first time visitors alike will appreciate these Portland elopement locations.